 Spawn Rate

-Novice, Small, and Medium Compound plexes each spawn in about 30 minutes from the time of completion.
+Novice, Small, Medium, and Large Compound plexes each spawn in about 30 minutes from the time of completion.
 It is possible, however, to have multiple Compounds of the same size available in the same system --especially after downtime if earlier Compounds were not completed.

 Plex Loyalty Point Payouts